theblixguy/LondonMeetup/README.md

 This is a WORK IN PROGRESS.
 The code is divided into two packages - oldcode and newcode.

 * The _oldcode_ package contains Kotlin code that hasn't been transitioned to MVP+Clean architecture.
-* The _newcode_ package contains Kotlin code that either has been fully transition to MVP+Clean architecture, or is currently being transitioned.
+* The _newcode_ package contains Kotlin code that either has been fully transitioned to MVP+Clean architecture, or is currently being transitioned.